tracel-ai/burn/contributor-book/src/guides/onnx-to-burn-conversion-tool.md

 the graph can rely on correct tensor sizes, which is critical for both compiling the graph and for runtime execution efficiency.

+If something is amiss (ie weird panics are happening), after doing this step and the dimensions of your output tensor differs from the dimensions of your input, see the warning at the end of this section.

 ### Step 6: Integrate into the Graph Building Process

 When a new node type is introduced, it must be added to the